DanielKrawisz/Entropy/entropy.md

 Thus, if we were to say that a system had a certain amount of entropy, this value could not be said to correspond to some amount of disorder in the system, whatever that means.
 Rather, the system would be less ordered than some other configuration of the system with less entropy.
 If you wanted to say that the system was disordered, you ought to show that an ordered state was actually possible.

+Entropy as an explanation for irreversibily makes a lot more sense than entropy as disorder.
+However, with an accurate understanding of entropy as disorder, we can say that a tendency towards disorder is the explanatiion for irreversibility in physics.

 ## Measurability of Entropy

 Entropy is not a measurable quantity but rather a theoretical one that we ascribe to systems based on our theoretical knowledge of them.
 If we were to ascribe a certain value $S$ of entropy to a system, this value would be an inference based on our idea about how many states a sytem can actually have for given values of energy and possibly other observable quantities.
 Suppose, for example, that you cleaned your room.
 It would be possible to estimate the change in entropy of the room by attempting to enumerate the number of clean states in relation to messy states, but this would not be a measurement.
 It would be a theoretical result that could only be accurate with an accurate understanding of the room.